TuskyTO/big4sports/README.md

 Some notes about our updated file management:

-We have created 2 new folders:
+We have created 3 new folders:
 - Images --> for all images on our landing page
 - myApp --> for all files pertaining to our React Native mobile app
+- Screens --> a folder within myApp that contains all of the frontend javascript files

 HOW TO SETUP/RUN OUR APP: